pwncollege/linux-luminarium/man/man/DESCRIPTION.md

 	concept discussed by the page.

 SYNOPSIS
 	This gives a short usage synopsis.
-These synopses have a stanard format.
+These synopses have a standard format.
 Typically, each line is a different valid invocation of the command, and the lines can be read as: